-Step 4: In the end, you can add essential oils, in case you want hair growth promoting dry shampoo.
+Step 4: In the end, you can add essential oils if you want hair growth-promoting dry shampoo.
 If not, you can skip this step.

 Step 5: Mix well.
-You can see if you need to add more of the natural coloring powder.
+You can see if you need to add more natural coloring powder.

 Step 6: Store in a small jar or salt and pepper shaker.

 Hair loves moisture, so a dry shampoo spray can be a great option, too.
 To make it, you will need:

 - 10-15 drops of essential oil

 - Fill up with water (about 2/3 cup or ~150ml)